 - DO NOT LIKE a pitch.
 If you want to show support leave a comment.
 Please save the hearts for agents, editors and publishers.

-- DO NOT retweet or quote tweets.
-If you want to show support, leave a comment.
+- You can retweet or quote tweet, but please don’t use the KidLitGN hashtag in quote tweets.
+Even better, if you want to show support, leave a comment.
 Please note that this only applies to the Twitter pitch and not the web event.

 - Do not tag an agent, editor, or publisher in your pitch.